-CIA Trainee Washes Out Of Bomb-Detection, Reassigned To Living Room
+CIA Trainee Washes Out Of Bomb Detection, Reassigned To Living Room

 "A few weeks into training, Lulu began to show signs that she wasn't interested in detecting explosive odors," the release said, adding that it is sometimes a temporary phase for canine trainees.
 For Lulu however, even treats and playtime couldn't motivate her. "[She] was clearly not enjoying herself any longer," the CIA said.

 In such cases, the agency says, "the handler or handler's family is given the chance to adopt them.
 Most handlers, of course, choose to do so. ...
-Lulu was a adopted by her loving handler, who had the chance to work with her during imprint training."
+Lulu was adopted by her loving handler, who had the chance to work with her during imprint training."

 ICYMI:— CIA (@CIA) October 19, 2017